Updated on July 19, 2020

 What Can You do to Protect Yourself?

 The most important precaution you can take is to check to be sure that there are no signs of lice in anyone’s hair before you go away.
 Clearly, the best scenario is for all family members to be lice-free before embarking on a voyage.
 If you miss a case and discover it while away, call LiceDoctors.
 We are available to make house calls in hotels or homes across the U.S. We will eradicate the lice so you can continue to enjoy your vacation.
+You do not need to let head lice ruin your vacation.
+LiceDoctors treats families all over the Irvine area and nearby towns and cities.
+LiceDoctors is a national lice removal service that goes to homes and hotel rooms all over the United States so if you are there, we are there.

 If you do not have lice (and want to keep it that way!), then using a protective spray on your hair will help out.
 Lice like hair that is clean with no product in it as that makes it easier for them to grab hold of the hair.
 A protective layer over the hair, helps to thwart their efforts to latch into the hair.
 LiceDoctors has our LiceDoctors Repellent Spray with a peppermint scent which is repugnant to lice (but not for us!).